barbmarques/classification-project-telco/README.md

 - import pandas, acquire and use it to acquire in a pandas dataframe
     - import env.py
     - run get_telco_data function
 - review data summary information and begin to compile a data dictionary of data types
+- create data dictionary of all features
 - plot distributions of individual variables
 - Documented takeaways for data prep
+- create prepare.py to clean, tidy and split data into train, validate, test